OpenEvalProject/evals/manuscripts/elife-09115/v2/manuscript.md

 ## Abstract

-10.7554/eLife.09115.001 Persistent reservoirs remain the major obstacles to achieve an HIV-1 cure.
+Persistent reservoirs remain the major obstacles to achieve an HIV-1 cure.
 Prolonged early antiretroviral therapy (ART) may reduce the extent of reservoirs and allow for virological control after ART discontinuation.
 We compared HIV-1 reservoirs in a cross-sectional study using polymerase chain reaction-based techniques in blood and tissue of early-treated seroconverters, late-treated patients, ART-naïve seroconverters, and long-term non-progressors (LTNPs) who have spontaneous virological control without treatment.
 A decade of early ART reduced the total and integrated HIV-1 DNA levels compared with later treatment initiation, but not reaching the low levels found in LTNPs.
 Total HIV-1 DNA in rectal biopsies did not differ between cohorts.
 Importantly, lower viral transcription (HIV-1 unspliced RNA) and enhanced immune preservation (CD4/CD8), reminiscent of LTNPs, were found in early compared to late-treated patients.
 This suggests that early treatment is associated with some immunovirological features of LTNPs that may improve the outcome of future interventions aimed at a functional cure.
-DOI: http://dx.doi.org/10.7554/eLife.09115.001

 ## Introduction